Recruiter2/Argent-Bank/README.md

 # Start local dev server
 npm run dev:server

-# Populate database with two users
+# Populate database with two users.
+Warning! looks like the 2 has been inverted first run this then instruction above or open new terminal...
 npm run populate-db

 # Launch  front obviously navigate to folder first, btw steps above might be unecessary
+cd front-end/
 npm run dev